aredn/documentation/arednGettingStarted/installing_firmware.rst

 Setting a Static IP Address on your Computer
   For all of the device models discussed below you will be asked to set a static IP address on your computer as part of the install process.
 Various computer operating systems have different ways of accomplishing this, so you should check your computer manuals, publications, and online resources to walk you through the steps for your specific computer.

-  As mentioned above, AREDN® recommends that you connect your computer to the node through an intermediary network switch.
+  As mentioned above, AREDN® recommends that you connect your computer to the node through an intermediate network switch.
 This allows your computer to activate its Ethernet interface with the static IP address even when the node is not powered on.
 Since node hardware needs to be powered on/off or rebooted during the install process, the network switch will keep your computer's network interface active on its static IP address.

-  If you choose not to use an intermediary network switch, then you will be responsible for making sure your computer maintains an active interface with the static IP address.
+  If you choose not to use an intermediate network switch, then you will be responsible for making sure your computer maintains an active interface with the static IP address.
 You may need to power on the node temporarily in order for your computer to bring up its interface, but then immediately power off the node in order to follow the installation instructions for your model.
-Having an intermediary network switch eliminates these steps.
+Having an intermediate network switch eliminates these steps.

 Depending on your computer operating system you may not have various command line tools available on your computer.
 The required tools are native to both Linux and MacOS computers.
 For Windows computers you may need to enable specific features or install appropriate programs as noted below.